 There is also an Etoile restaurant that was catering for a team building activity day when we were there so you’re able to get lunch or refreshments during your visit too.

 Our time at TerrOcean Le Domaine de l’Etoile cost just the entrance fee of 250MUR for adults and 175MUR per child – around £19.00 on today’s exchange rate for the four of us.
 There were also a lot of extra payable, bookable activities like full size ziplines, horse riding, quad biking, dirt buggies and archery.
-You can find out more information and the full Domaine de l etoile activities price list here.
+You can find out more information and the full Domaine de l etoile activities price list over on their website.